nic-hartley/tuig/tuig-iosys/README.md

 You want `tuig` for a game engine with:

 - A hyperfocus on textmode games
-- An agent-and-event structure that enables systemic games
+- An agent-and-message structure that enables systemic games
 - And more!

 And you want *neither* if you're trying to general-purpose GUI things, or simple console output.